off-by-some/fynx/docs/generation/markdown/tutorial/stores.md

 Stores organize your reactive state into cohesive, testable units.
 They combine observables, computed values, and methods into structures that represent distinct domains of your application.

-Key concepts:
+Core concepts:

-- **Stores group related observables** — Keep state that belongs together in the same Store
+* **Stores group related observables** — Keep state that belongs together in the same Store
-- **Observable descriptors enable clean syntax** — Read and write Store attributes naturally
+* **Observable descriptors enable clean syntax** — Read and write Store attributes naturally
-- **The `>>` operator creates computed values** — Derived state updates automatically
+* **The `>>` operator creates computed values** — Derived state updates automatically
-- **The `|` operator merges observables** — Combine multiple sources for multi-input computations
+* **The `|` operator merges observables** — Combine multiple sources for multi-input computations
-- **Always create new values** — Never mutate observable contents in place
+* **Always create new values** — Never mutate observable contents in place
-- **Methods encapsulate state changes** — Define clear APIs for modifying state
+* **Methods encapsulate state changes** — Define clear APIs for modifying state
-- **Stores can depend on other Stores** — Build modular applications with cross-Store relationships
+* **Stores can depend on other Stores** — Build modular applications with cross-Store relationships

 With Stores, you can build reactive applications that scale from simple counters to complex, multi-domain state management systems.
-The key is organization: each Store owns its domain, exposes a clean API, and lets FynX handle all the synchronization automatically.
+The secret is organization: each Store owns its domain, exposes a clean API, and lets FynX handle all the synchronization automatically.